vaccovecrana/awe4lb/README.md

 - https://github.com/yyyar/gobetween/issues/335
 - https://github.com/felipejfc/go-udp-echo-server

-In memory of James Perry McCaffrey (March 27, 1958 – December 17, 2023).
+## FBC - INTRODUCTION TO PARANATURAL TOPICS

+> Presentation 27.1
-## A Message from Dr. Casper Darling
+> Presented by: Dr. Casper Darling
+> Research assistance provided by: Carla Vaughn, Hubert Tan

 Hello there!
 I'm Dr. Casper Darling, head of research at the Federal Bureau of Control.

 Now, listen closely, because what we have here with `awe4lb` is nothing short of remarkable.

 It's a load balancer, yes, but think of it as a Control Point in the digital realm—routing TCP and UDP traffic through sockets that act like our very own Thresholds!

 These altered streams of data, infused with the energies of everyday networks, are balanced across backends with algorithms as precise as binding an Object of Power.

 We've got discovery methods pulling from HTTP, commands, even Kubernetes—containing the chaos, keeping it stable.

 But remember, every connection could be an intrusion, a potential AWE waiting to unfold.

 As for me, well...
 I've been exposed to something profound, a resonance that's changing everything.
 This is my final presentation on the matter.

 Use `awe4lb` wisely; the Bureau's depending on it.

-Darling, out.
+---

+In memory of James Perry McCaffrey (March 27, 1958 – December 17, 2023).